100 Days, 100 Nights: Critical reception

 100 Days, 100 Nights received generally positive reviews.
 On Metacritic, the album has a score of 79 out of 100.

-Joe Tangari of Pitchfork Media gave the album a score of 8.0 out of 10, writing "...
+Joe Tangari of Pitchfork gave the album a score of 8.0 out of 10, writing "...
 They may not be doing anything especially new, but Sharon Jones and the Dap-Kings are the very best at what they do, and they've made another excellent album."
 In another positive review, Allmusic's Marisa Brown stated "... that's the magic and power of Sharon Jones & The Dap-Kings: their ability to convey passion and pain, regret and celebration, found in the arrangements and the tail ends of notes, in the rhythms and phrasing, and it is exactly that which makes 100 Days, 100 Nights such an excellent release."

-Andrew Gilstrap of Popmatters, on the other hand, considered Naturally, Jones' previous album, to be superior to 100 Days, 100 Nights, writing "So 100 Days, 100 Nights is most definitely a Sharon Jones and the Dap-Kings record, but it doesn't announce itself with the same brash authority as Naturally."
+Andrew Gilstrap of PopMatters, on the other hand, considered Naturally, Jones' previous album, to be superior to 100 Days, 100 Nights, writing "So 100 Days, 100 Nights is most definitely a Sharon Jones and the Dap-Kings record, but it doesn't announce itself with the same brash authority as Naturally."
 In an otherwise positive review, Noel Murray of The A.V.
 Club wrote "...
 100 Days 100 Nights doesn't pop with sweaty passion like The Dap-Kings more memorable work, the record retains a ripped-from-the-past vibe that's astonishing in and of itself."

 Rhapsody ranked the album #9 on its Rock’s Best Albums of the Decade list.
 Rhapsody's Justin Farrar wrote "Maybe there's something anachronistic about a band that plays funk music in the 21st century as if Parliament (let alone hip-hop) had never happened.
 It does sound like Sharon Jones could have cut her record in 1967, not 2007.
 But when the music's this good, those concerns fly out the window.
 Jones pours everything she's got into this album, and her gruff, passionate, brassy style grabs you by the collar and doesn't let go until the end.
 The Dap-Kings restrain themselves behind her, shuffling and jangling but leaving her plenty of space to maneuver on a clutch of good, if not great, songs."